UnknownHero/TypeScript-Async-Handling-Examples/asyncawait/README.md

 Result:

-Now work only with lib.d.ts and not compiling TypeScript with external modules , because get broken types.

-Hope, i do something wrong!
+Work good , but IDE not see types of external modules after bluebird execute "magic" of promisifyAll